What are the benefits of battery technology?

 We might notice the impact of battery technology in a greater way when we look at transportation and energy.
 As technology improves, energy storage costs decline and options like electric vehicles and solar-powered energy become more affordable for the average consumer.
 Today’s electric vehicles can travel further for less, and better yet, they are no longer something that only the wealthiest people can afford.

 Finally, we all benefit from the impact of batteries on clean energy.
-Reducing fossil fuel reliance and carbon emissions is critical to managing our climate and environment, and batteries are an important strategy in doing so.
+Reducing fossil fuel reliance and carbon emissions is critical to preserving our climate and environment.

 Why is battery tech important for a clean energy future?

-What types of batteries are currently on the market?
+What types of batteries besides lithium batteries are currently on the market today?

-Zinc carbon batteries are common, with a low cost and a variety of sizes.
-You will typically find them in applications like radios, toys and instruments.
-Alkaline batteries are very popular as well, with a moderate cost and high performance.
-Then there are magnesium batteries, mercury batteries, and silver-zinc batteries, all of which are less common but used in some settings like medical devices and cameras.
+Zinc carbon batteries are generally low cost and come in a variety of sizes.
+You will typically find them in applications such as radios, toys and instruments.
+Alkaline batteries are very popular as well, with a moderate cost and generally high performance.
+There are also magnesium batteries, mercury batteries, and silver-zinc batteries, all of which are less common but used in settings such as medical devices and cameras.

-What is the most advanced new battery on the market today?
+What advanced lithium ion batteries exist on the market today?

-Our silicon anode lithium-ion batteries are a good example of this advanced technology at work.
-Using the Si-Nanowire platform, these commercially available batteries are groundbreaking.
-They offer many benefits over traditional graphite anode batteries, including energy density, cost, and lifespan.
+Amprius’ silicon anode lithium-ion batteries are a good example of this advanced technology at work.
+Using a proprietary silicon anode platform, our commercially available batteries offer many benefits over traditional graphite anode batteries, including higher energy density offering increased range.

-We know that there is a surging demand for batteries, and for enhanced battery technology.
-We are a leading manufacturer of high-energy, high-capacity lithium-ion batteries, constantly working in research and development and pilot manufacturing.
-Our focus is on silicon nanowire anodes and cells, with scalable production and a unique manufacturing process.
+here is surging demand for batteries and enhanced battery technology.
+We are a leading manufacturer of ultra-high-energy, high-capacity silicon anode lithium-ion batteries.
+We are constantly working on R&D. Our focus is on silicon nanowire anodes and cells, and we aim to develop scalable production and a unique anode manufacturing process to bring our batteries to the broader UAV and HAPS markets.

 Our work builds on research from Stanford University, and we aren’t done advancing technology any time soon!
-We are always looking at new ways to improve both battery technology and the manufacturing process for incredible performance and quality.
-Our mission is ultimately to make the highest energy density lithium-ion batteries in the world, so our industry partners can use them in new applications and markets that could not exist without our work.
+We are always looking at new ways to improve both battery technology and the anode manufacturing processes involved for improved performance and quality, so our industry partners can use them in new applications and markets that might not exist without Amprius’ innovations.

-What improvements are involved in the latest development?
+What improvements are involved in the latest battery development process?

 We use silicon nanowires to overcome swelling and cracking, a common problem with silicon anodes, and as a better option than graphite anodes.
 Our batteries offer many benefits, which we’ll outline below.

-Today’s modern batteries have made great strides in energy density, a trend we expect to continue in future battery development.
-These batteries are capable of holding more energy than their earlier counterparts like nickel-cadmium batteries.
-Our silicon nanowire batteries boast the highest content of active silicon material, at 100 percent.
+Today’s modern batteries have made great strides in energy density, a trend we expect to continue in future battery development process.
+Such batteries are capable of holding more energy than their earlier counterparts like nickel-cadmium batteries.
+Our silicon nanowire batteries boast a high content of active silicon material, at 100 percent (actual percentage of silicon is 99.5-99.9%, which is within the range of acceptable purity levels for materials that are considered 100%).

-Silicon is the best material for energy density, and using silicon for nanowires means that there is nothing to block the flow of current.
-Our nanowire batteries offer the highest ratio of energy to power.
+Silicon is one of the best materials for higher energy density, and using silicon for nanowires means that there is nothing to block the flow of current.
+This enables our nanowire batteries to offer a high ratio of energy to power.

 A battery with higher energy density can remain active longer in relation to its size.
-Looking again at a battery like that in your phone, energy density is what ensures this battery is small and lightweight, but still able to power your device.
-With energy-dense batteries, we can fit more, and better, batteries into smaller spaces and pack a lot of energy in.
+A phone battery has high energy density, which is what ensures the battery is small and lightweight, but is still able to power your device.
+With energy-dense batteries, one can fit more, and better, batteries into smaller spaces and pack a lot of energy in.

-As you can see from this chart below, a battery like Amprius’s silicon anode battery offers more flight time, talk time, mission time, or driving range.
-It’s all thanks to high energy density.
-Our battery cells are capable of storing 73% more energy than Tesla Model 3 cells while occupying 37 per cent less volume.
+As you can see from this chart below, Amprius’ silicon anode battery offers more flight time, talk time, mission time, and/or driving range.
+It’s all thanks to high energy density!

 Longer lifespan

-By using silicon nanowires our batteries overcome cell life issues previous attempts at silicon anodes suffered.
-Instead of cracking and swelling like a conventional silicon anode is prone to do, our nanowires tolerate conditions well, while storing more lithium than graphite can.
-The end result is a battery with a long, useful lifespan, demonstrated in real-world use with multiple organizations and major aerospace companies.
+By using silicon nanowires, Amprius’ batteries overcome cell life issues that previous attempts at silicon anodes suffered from.
+Instead of cracking and swelling like a conventional silicon anode is prone to do, Amprius’ silicon anode nanowires tolerate cycling well, while storing more lithium than graphite can in the same area.
+The end result is a battery with a long, useful lifespan, demonstrated in real-world use with multiple organizations and aerospace companies.

 Improved safety

-A cracking, swelling battery anode is, of course, a safety concern.
-Physical damage can cause a thermal runaway, pressurizing the battery cell casing.
-Results can be anything from a smoking battery to a full explosion.
-Our batteries do not face the same swelling and cracking issues, thanks to the nanowire technology that stabilizes the anode.
+An anode that exhibits cracking is, of course, a potential safety concern.
+Physical damage can cause a thermal runaway, leading to device failure and pressurizing of the battery cell casing.
+Results can be anything from some smoking to a full battery fire.
+Amprius’ silicon nanowire anode batteries are designed to reduce the swelling and cracking issues, thanks to the proprietary technology that stabilizes the anode.

 Fully charged batteries in less time